awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/view-asset-data.md

 # Viewing asset data<a name="view-asset-data"></a>

-On the **Assets** page, you can look at all properties of any asset that is associated with the projects to which you have access\.
+On the **Assets** page, you can view all properties and alarms of any asset that is associated with the projects to which you have access\.
 Portal administrators have access to all assets in the portal and can use the **Assets** page to explore individual assets before adding them to projects\.
 Dashboards provide a common visualization for all project viewers\.

 The following procedures describe how to view asset data on the **Assets** page and how to view asset data from a project page\.
 For information about viewing asset data in dashboards, see [Viewing dashboards](view-dashboards.md)\.

 **To view asset data on the Assets page**